 map out where the project is located in its field (or overlapping fields); show who, to date, has contributed to the field (or to closely related questions); and thus can show an understanding of the contribution that your doctoral project will make to existing research;

 explain how the project relates to the supervisors’ area(s) of research expertise and/or our School’s broader research strands;

 transcripts of your marks for your undergraduate and postgraduate degrees.

-International students must provide a certificate of English language proficiency (no more than 2 years old) in IELTS (6.5 overall score with no less than 7.0 in writing and no less than 6 in any other skill area).
-Pre-sessional English courses are available from the University.
+International students must provide a certificate of English language proficiency in IELTS (6.5 overall score with no less than 7.0 in writing and no less than 6 in any other skill area).

 If you have prepared your research proposal, made informal contact with your prospective supervisor/s about your topic and had it agreed, you can make an online application.